AdobeDocs/campaign.en/help/v8/send/sms/smpp-connector-delivery.md

 >[!IMPORTANT]
 >
->This documentation is for Adobe Campaign v8.7.2 and later.
+>This applies to Adobe Campaign v8.7.2 and later.
+>
-For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).
+>For older versions, refer to the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).

 ## SMS connector data flow